john-itcsolutions/cheirrs/README.md

 `sudo nvidia-xconfig`

-)

-but it requires a basic one-device/screen initial file to work on) first.
+but it requires you to provide a basic one-device/screen initial file for nvidia to work on).

 It is recommended to disable the X11 Server (the normal Window System and Manager) as you perform the following reboot.
 This involves the normal 'sudo reboot' but as the computer comes back up, you need to tap the <Esc> key continually until you open the bootloader (Grub) menu.
 You need to select the 'Advanced options' item with arrow key down one and <enter>, then <e> (to edit) at the top kernel entry in the menu.
 Then at the file revealed, you arrow down to the line beginning with "linux", hit the <end> key, and enter <nomodprobe> without the brackets after a space from the end of the existing line.
 Then hit F10 and the system will reboot into a non-X-server (vesa-driven) mode such that the NVIDIA driver will not be blocked by the X11 server, as you install the NIVIDIA/CUDA software.
 The quality of screen experience obtainable on the vesa system is definitely inferior to that available using the normal X server, however the performance is restored after the next reboot, until you repeat the above "nomodeset" kernel parameter setting procedure.